mavhezha/uniphyd.github.io/README.md

 ### Harsh
 Computer Engineer  <br />
 Programmer   <br />
-IF you want to go fast, Go alone and if you want to go far, Go together  --Ratan Tata  <br />
+If you want to go fast, Go alone and if you want to go far, Go together  --Ratan Tata  <br />

 ### Jaydeep